-What I have not mentioned but is always part of the visual memory is that she was beautiful... alluringly dressed in black, not a lock out of place in her beautiful blonde hair.
-She was such an obviously feminine consciousness.
+What I have not mentioned but is always part of the visual memory, is that she was beautiful... alluringly dressed in black.
+There was not a lock out of place in her beautiful blonde hair.
+She was such an obviously dependent and feminine consciousness.
+Why do I say this?
 In the face of this tragedy she was seeking the comfort and consortium of the man in her life... please baby I need you... please answer...

 This completes my recounting of the experience of four rape victims...
 Speaking of such things is not part of everyday discourse for a man.
 Perhaps woman speak with each other of the violence of men but I have never heard them do so.

 If you wish to communicate with me about these experiences I am at [email protected]